vasile007/confessionverse-backend/README.md

 Docker image is built

-Image is pushed to AWS ECR
+Image is pushed to Amazon ECR

 EC2 instance is accessed via AWS SSM